Treatments · ADHD & neurodivergent care

 Trusted Canadian resources.

-The Centre for Addiction and Mental Health publishes evidence-based information on adult ADHD, including how it can present in women and adults diagnosed later in life.
+The Centre for Addiction and Mental Health publishes evidence-informed information on adult ADHD, including how it can present in women and adults diagnosed later in life.

 The Centre for ADHD Awareness, Canada (CADDAC) offers Canadian-focused resources, advocacy, and a clinician directory.